This website uses cookies to ensure you get the best experience on our website. Learn more

 When to go to Kenya

-In keeping with global trends, Kenya's weather is increasingly unpredictable.
+The earths's climate crisis is making the weather in Kenya increasingly unpredictable.
 Our month-by-month guide helps you weigh up the options based on the weather you're most likely to get.

 Jan